Master of Science in Engineering

 With 8-week terms, you can focus on specific topics and complete the required 30 credit hours in a timely manner, typically 1.5 to 2 years.

 Out-of-state students receive the in-state rate.

-A Master of Science in Engineering (M.S.E.) degree is a good fit for students who have already earned a bachelor of science in engineering and would like to take graduate-level courses in a variety of engineering topics.
+A Master of Science in Engineering (M.S.E.) degree is a good fit for students who have already earned a bachelor of science in engineering or computer science and would like to take graduate-level courses in a variety of engineering topics.
 We will not limit you to just one area of engineering.